kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 component a :class:`maputils.FITSimage` is created.
 One of these is used to make a :class:`maputils.FITSimage.Annotatedimage` object.
-The three *FITSimage* objects are used as parameters for method :meth:`maputils.FITSimage.Annotatedimage.RGBimage` to set the individual components of a RGB image.
+The three *FITSimage* objects are used as parameters for method :meth:`maputils.Annotatedimage.RGBimage` to set the individual components of a RGB image.
 The red component is a bit special because we added some Gaussian noise to it.
 A second parameter used in the method is *alpha*.